endrealm/Fernweh/README.md

 ﻿# Fernweh
-Fernweh is a turn-based RPG combined with elements of text adventures.
-Though on its own, Fernweh is only a framework.
+Fernweh is an Engine/Emulator for text adventure RPG Games and turn based combat.
+Under the hood it is built on Monogame.

 We use Lua mods to create campaigns/games and add more functionality to Fernweh.
-Currently, we have a "Frostglade Tundra" Lua game you can try, with all of the code open for you to edit and play with.
+Currently, we have a "Frostglade Tundra" Lua game you can try, with all the code open for you to edit and play with.

+# Short Term Goals
+- [ ] Remove MGCB for core game and mods
+- [ ] Cleanup code base and application flow
+- [ ] Complete example campaign "Frostglade Tundra"
+- [ ] Polish menus
+- [ ] Add settings for volume, text speed and window mode
+- [ ] Introduce alternative font for improved readability settings
+- [ ] Improve documentation

 # Future Plans
 We have a giant list of issues on our to-do board...